pinbo/junli-blog/content/en/2020-11-01-get-recombinations-by-crossing-with-ems-mutants.md

 If we use the 2nd method, we might sequence one pool of the resistant sister lines and one pool of the susceptible sister lines, which might help fast pinpoint the candidate gene.

+I think it might be better to do RNA-seq of the wild relative directly (if you know the line used for the introgression), which might be easier for *De novo* assembly, because you will not have the homologous genes.

 **Keep in mind: this is just my thought and I have not personally used this before.**

 The mutation method is similar to [MutRenseq](https://doi.org/10.1038/nbt.3543) (Steuernagel et al. 2016, Nat Biotechnol 34, 652–655), but does not use the NLR capture, because not all R genes are NLR genes.